Nombre de Jesús (Patagonia): History

-On February 4, 1584, after 3 days of failed attempts, the expedition finally landed.
+On 4 February 1584, after 3 days of failed attempts, the expedition finally landed.
 116 soldiers, 48 sailors, 58 settlers, 13 women and 10 children disembarked before a storm broke the moorings, driving 4 ships back to sea.
 After 10 days of trying to regain the coast, they gave up and returned to Spain.
 One ship of the remaining two sank in the storm.

 Sarmiento de Gamboa founded Nombre de Jesus on 11 February 1584.
 Most of the cannons had been landed, and he mounted them facing the entrance of the strait.
 Some of the settlers moved on foot to a place near modern Punta Arenas and founded Ciudad del Rey Don Felipe.

 Both settlements were governed by Gamboa, who moved guns and supplies between them on the surviving ship, the Santa Maria.
 Gamboa faced various uprisings, but managed to contain them.

-On May 26, Gamboa was aboard the Santa Maria near Nombre de Jesus when a storm drove him into the Atlantic.
+On 26 May, Gamboa was aboard the Santa Maria near Nombre de Jesus when a storm drove him into the Atlantic.
 Gamboa struggled for a month to land again at the settlement, but conditions worsened as winter approached.
 He left for Rio in a vain search of help, and was captured en route to Spain by Walter Raleigh.
 After his release he fell prisoner of the French.
 By the time he reached Spain four years later, it was already too late for the settlements.

 Thomas Cavendish landed on Ciudad del Rey in 1587 and found that all the settlers had perished.
 From then on, the site would be known as Port Famine.

 Historical archaeology

-Despite numerous attempts to locate the remains of the settlement, the site was discovered only in 2003 by a research team funded by CONICET and headed by Dr. María Ximena Senatore of the University of Buenos Aires.
+Despite numerous attempts to locate the remains of the settlement, the site was discovered only in 2003 by a research team funded by CONICET and headed by Dr. María Ximena Senatore and Mariana De Nigris of the University of Buenos Aires.